 "I'm amazed it still makes sound," said Carol Thurman, a pianist and organ player who lives in Hesperus.
 "It has seen a lot of history."

-Thurman plays organ at Sacred Heart church in Durango, but for the past four years, she has sat at the keyboard of the old Estey Organ in the Tiffany church for the annual mass.
+Thurman plays organ at Sacred Heart church in Durango, but for the past four years, she has played the organ in the Tiffany church for the annual mass.

-"Only five of the stops seem to be working right now," Thurman said.
+"Only five of the stops seem to be working right now," Thurman said of the instrument.
 "One of the keys is stuck.
 But it still makes a lot of sound."

 On a weekday in May, with red-winged blackbirds whistling in the cottonwood tree outside the church, Thurman ran through a few hymns.